 - Coliving spaces tend to be designed for short stays only, and certainly not for a whole school year, which you’d need when settling somewhere with your children.

+The nomad community needed a solution – and they found it in cohousing, a cohabitation model developed more than 50 years ago.
 Cohousing (collaborative housing) is a form of cohabitation that emerged in Denmark in the 1960s as the hippie movement took off.
 The idea was to create a space where families could live together while still having their own areas so they could enjoy a degree of privacy.

 Each family would have their own home with several bedrooms, a private bathroom, and its own kitchen.
 They would also have access to communal spaces such as a play area for children, a rooftop terrace with a swimming pool, and areas for parents such as a gym, a lounge, or even a shared workspace.

-Fast-forward to the twenty-first century, and cohousing has re-emerged as the accommodation option of choice for all those digital nomads who now have families to consider – and, of course, remote workers in similar circumstances who want to live somewhere other than their usual place of residence.
+Fast-forward to the twenty-first century, and cohousing has re-emerged as the accommodation option of choice for digital nomads who now have families to consider – and, of course, remote workers in similar circumstances who want to live somewhere other than their usual place of residence.

 What are the advantages?